timothyokooboh/frontend_rest_api_consumption_architecture_react/README.md

 # frontend_api_consumption_architecture_react
 Created with CodeSandbox

-This is an API consumption architecture pattern for frontend applications. <br>
+This is a REST API consumption architecture pattern for frontend applications. <br>
 A demo for its use in a React app is also provided <a href="https://codesandbox.io/s/github/timothyokooboh/frontend_api_consumption_architecture_react" target="_blank">here</a>

 <a href="https://github.com/timothyokooboh/frontend_rest_api_consumption_architecture_vue">Here</a> is the same architecture pattern demonstrated with Vue.js